4GeeksAcademy/bootstrap-exercises-tutorial/exercises/07-Buttons-Alert-And-Table/README.md

 1. Please replicate this exact same image using the Bootstrap elements:

-- Button
+- Different color buttons
-- Alert
+- A Table
-- Table (and of course, rows and cols for the layout).
+- And of course, rows and cols for the layout

 ![Example Image](../../.learn/assets/1509928996281_e5796b115653b0ecb1028ad585b7ff8b.png?raw=true)